jyotipatthak/crypto-dashboard/README.md

 In the project directory, you can run:

-npm start
+npm start:
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

 The page will reload when you make changes.
 You may also see any line errors in the console.

-npm test
+npm test :
 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.

-npm run build
+npm run build :
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.